 Placing the material over your tent during the day will absorb the heat for hours, and for later when the sun has set it will be warmer inside the tent than the outside temperatures.
 The idea can keep you warm during the day and warm for a few hours at night, depending on the weather.
 The heats duration will obviously last longer with better outside weather conditions.

 A few safety tips for this idea is to make sure your tent is breathable when you are inside.
 This is for multiple reasons.
-Condensation build up is something to be aware of, quick temperature changes can create the dripping inside the tent.
+The condensation build-up is something to be aware of, quick temperature changes can create the dripping inside the tent.
 When you get wet inside the tent that’s when you become uncomfortably chilly.
 Have vents partially open to keep heat in as long as possible, and make sure you do not completely cover the air vents.

 Like mentioned in number one of the 11 tips, warm clothes are very important.
 Finding gear that actually keeps you warm might not be easy, that is why I want to help you find what works best for me.
 I am an outdoors person and I like to go fishing, snowmobiling, hiking, kayaking, and much more.
 Of course, I include some of these outdoor activities when I go camping.
 I always need to prepare and bring the correct clothing.
 What type of fabric will protect me best?
 What temperatures can I expect?
 What are the possible weather conditions?

 It’s all about the 3 layers to choose from.
 You must pick and choose what works best for the conditions you will be in.
 The layers are:

 Base Layer – The first layer that touches your skin and must draw off sweat.
 Known as long underwear, the fabrics used are usually polyester, spandex, lycra, or nylon.

 Middle Layer – This layer acts as an insulation for your own body heat; a layer to keep you warm.
 The colder the weather the more insulation this layer must provide.
 The fabrics best used are wool, polyester fleece, and insulated inner jackets.